 With the rise of smartphones and online video the use of data has exploded.

-As a result, however, wireless networks become congested and slow.
+Consequently, wireless networks become congested and slow.

 How can mobile operators increase their quality of service?